-- Coordinates and reviews applications for all grants funds - Ensures all applicants are eligible to apply - Management of Smartygrants - Ensures alignment with Council priorities and no duplication or conflict between applications
+- Coordinates and reviews applications for all grants funds - Ensures all applicants are eligible to apply - · Management of Smartygrants - Ensures alignment with Council priorities and no duplication or conflict between applications - Manages relationships with successful applicants.

 Council Staff

 - Responsible for reviewing and providing recommendations to the grants assessment committee - Responsible for adhering to the policy and procedures outlined in this framework.